 - No symptoms at all early on

-The main symptom of placental abruption is vaginal bleeding.
+The main symptom of placental abruption is vaginal bleeding although vaginal bleeding may be hidden 20% of the time.
 The amount of bleeding and its persistence can vary.
-Therefore, it is important that any vaginal bleeding be reported to your OB/GYN immediately.
-Placental abruption can lead to placental insufficiency.
+Report any vaginal bleeding to your physician immediately.

 - Vaginal bleeding in the third trimester